The Moonglows: Reunion

 In 1970, Harvey Fuqua, Bobby Lester and Pete Graves reunited as the Moonglows with Doc Williams and Chuck Lewis.
 In 1972, they recorded "Sincerely '72" for Big P Records.
 RCA soon bought Big P and reissued "Sincerely '72", which reached number 43 on the R&B chart.
 The album The Return of the Moonglows was also released that year.
 The reunion proved to be short-lived.

 Final years and deaths

-Danny Coggins died On July 27th, 1972 due to a heart attack.
+Danny Coggins died on July 27, 1972, due to a heart attack.

 Bobby Lester continued to sing lead for his own Moonglows group until he succumbed to complications of cancer in 1980, at the age of 49.
 He was replaced by Billy McPhatter, son of Clyde McPhatter.

 Fuqua performed with Bobby Lester's Moonglows at the 1983 Grammy Awards ceremony, and the group toured as Harvey and the Moonglows until 1986.
 Bobby Lester, Jr., replaced McPhatter as lead singer of Bobby Lester's Moonglows.

-They also Performed at Doo Wop 50, where they sang Sincerely & Ten Commandments Of Love.
-The Line-up was Harvey Fuqua, Bruce Martin, Gene Kelley, Peter Lawford, and Gary Rodgers.
+They also performed at Doo Wop 50, where they sang "Sincerely" and "Ten Commandments of Love".
+The line-up was Harvey Fuqua, Bruce Martin, Gene Kelley, Peter Crawford, and Gary Rodgers.